-(In Thousands) Three Months Ended March 31, 2016 2015 Net cash provided by operating activities \$ 35,227 \$ 8,687 Net cash used in investing activities (174,703) (85,350) Net cash provided by financing activities 152,967 75,155
+(In Thousands) Three Months Ended March 31, 2017 2016 Net cash provided by operating activities \$ 52,314 \$ 35,227 Net cash used in investing activities (13,301) (174,703) Net cash provided by (used in) financing activities (11,928) 152,967

-Historically, our primary liquidity requirements have been for acquisitions, working capital requirements and debt service under our credit facilities.
+Historically, our primary liquidity requirements have been for acquisitions, working capital requirements, and debt service under our credit facilities and senior notes.
 We have funded these requirements through internally generated cash flow and funds borrowed under our credit facilities.
-We are an obligor under two term loans and we maintain a revolving credit facility.
-As of March 31, 2016, (1) the total of our term loans outstanding (including both current and long-term portions), less unamortized fees, was \$208.0 million, and (2) \$167.5 million was drawn with \$97.3 million of available credit under our revolving credit facility.
-We describe in further detail our credit agreement under which our term loans and revolving credit facility are governed in "Item 8.
-Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements -Note (8), Notes Payable and Credit Agreement" of our 2015 Annual Report.
+As of March 31, 2017, (1) the total of our term loan outstanding (including both current and long-term portions), less unamortized fees, was \$43.0 million, (2) zero was drawn from \$264.2 million of available credit under the revolving credit facility (the "Revolver"), and (3) the aggregate principal amount of our 5.125% Senior Notes due 2024 (the "Notes") outstanding equaled \$325.0 million.
+We describe in further detail our amended credit agreement, under which our term loan and Revolver are governed and the Notes in "Item 8.
+Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note (8), Notes Payable and Credit Agreement" of our 2016 Annual Report.

 In April 2015, we entered into an interest rate swap agreement to minimize our exposure to interest rate fluctuations on \$100 million of our outstanding variable rate debt under one of our term loans for which we pay a fixed rate of 0.983% per annum and receive a variable rate equal to floating one-month LIBOR.
 This agreement expires on March 30, 2018, and no initial investment was made to enter into this agreement.
+On October 3, 2016, we reduced the interest rate swap notional amount to \$40 million.
+On May 3, 2017, we terminated the remaining interest rate swap.

-We believe that cash generated from operations and available borrowings under our revolving credit facility will be sufficient to fund our operations for the next 12 months and beyond.
-We intend to finance potential future acquisitions either with cash provided from operations, borrowings under our revolving credit facility, bank loans, debt or equity offerings, or some combination of the foregoing.
+We believe that cash generated from operations and available borrowings under the Revolver will be sufficient to fund our operations for at least the next year.
+We intend to finance potential future acquisitions either with cash provided from operations, borrowings under the Revolver, bank loans, debt or equity offerings, or some combination of the foregoing.
 The following discussion provides further details of our liquidity and capital resources.